threeday0905/perrier/README.md

 The **global** field will be template source, if any other field contains *{{key}}*, it will be replaced with corresponding content.

-ｓo that you can change the first arg in different environment, but keep same log config file.
+So that you can change the first arg in different environment, but keep same log config file.

 #### 3. Link to Other Config